We develop therapeutic cells and technologies to treat dry age-related macular degeneration (dry AMD).

 If you are over 50, and suffer from dry AMD (dry form, age-related macular degeneration), you may be eligible to join our clinical trial using RPE cell transplantation to treat dry AMD.
 Please see our clinical trial sign up page.
 (Note: This sign up page is in Hebrew, but can be translated to English in the Chrome browser.
 An English version will be available soon.)

-A cell type called the Retinal Pigmented Epithelial cell (RPE) supports and nourishes the retina in the healthy eye.
-In patients with the disease age-related macular degeneration (AMD), the RPE cells are damaged or die, leading to loss of central vision.
+A cell type called the retinal pigmented epithelial cell (RPE) supports and nourishes the retina in the healthy eye.
+In patients with age-related macular degeneration (AMD), the RPE cells are damaged or die, leading to the loss of central vision.
 AMD is the leading cause of blindness over the age of 55, affecting over nine million people in the United States alone.
 There is no cure for AMD at present.
 The most promising future therapy is the replacement of the layer of damaged RPE cells that normally support and nourish the retina.

 Working in conjunction with scientists at Hadassah University Hospital, Cell Cure Neurosciences has perfected a patented technology that reliably and economically drives hESC to become RPE cells.
 Researchers have shown in a small animal model of AMD that RPE cells produced using this method can preserve vision when transplanted below the retina.

-Our scientists have further developed these patented technologies to provide RPE in a form that may be useful for application to patients.
+Our scientists have further developed these patented technologies to provide RPE in a form that may be useful for patients.
 OpRegen® provides RPE in a suspended form.
-OpRegen-Plus® is a proprietary product in which the RPE cells are supported on or within a membrane.